SheepTester/hotspot-drop/README.md

     It will serve the files in the current directory.

     The binary will spit out a list of URLs; hopefully, one of them works.
 One of the IPs should be accessible from the other device too.
+    QR codes for the URLs are also displayed on directory pages.